Ariana

-In the Greco-Roman world, Ariana was a geographical term referring to a general area of land between Central Asia and the Indus River.
+In the Greco-Roman geography, Ariana was a geographical term referring to a general region between Central Asia and the Indus River.
 Situated far to the east in the Achaemenid Empire, it covered a number of satrapies spanning what is today the entirety of Afghanistan, the easternmost parts of Iran, and the westernmost parts of Pakistan.
 "Ariana" is Latinized from Ἀρ(ε)ιανή Ar(e)ianē [region]; Ἀρ(ε)ιανοί Ar(e)ianoi [demonym].
 The Greek word, in turn, is derived from the term Airyanem (lit.
 'Land of the Aryans') in Avestan.

 During several periods of history, Ariana was governed by the Persians, such as the Achaemenids, the Kushano-Sasanians, and the Sasanians.
-Other significant rulers were, namely, the Greeks and the Indians, such as the Macedonians, the Seleucids, the Mauryas, the Greco-Bactrians, the Indo-Greeks, the Indo-Scythians, and the Parthians (incl. the Kushans and the Indo-Parthians).
-A historic presence was also established in parts of Ariana by various Huna peoples and other Central Asian nomads, such as the Xionites (incl. the Kidarites and the Hephthalites).
+Other significant rulers were the Greeks and the Indians, such as the Macedonians, the Seleucids, the Mauryas, the Greco-Bactrians, the Indo-Greeks, the Indo-Scythians, and the Parthians (including the Indo-Parthians) and the Kushans.
+A historic presence of various Huna peoples and other Central Asian nomads was also established in parts of Ariana, such as the Xionites (including the Kidarites and the Hephthalites).

 Etymology

-The Greek term Arianē (Latin: Ariana), a term found in Avestan Airiiana- (especially in Airyanem Vaejah, the name of the Afghanistan peoples' mythological mother country).
+The Greek term Arianē (Latin: Ariana), a term found in Avestan Airiiana- (especially in Airyanem Vaejah).
 The modern name Afghanistan represents a different form of the ancient name Ariana, which was derived from Airyanem Vaejah and implies that Iran is the Ariana itself, a word that is found in Old Persian, a view supported by the traditions of the country preserved by Muslim writers in the 9th and the 10th centuries.

 The Greeks also referred to Haroyum/Haraiva (Herat) as Aria, which is one of the many provinces found in Ariana.

-The names Ariana and Aria and many other ancient titles, of which Aria is a component element, are connected with the Avestan term Airya-, and the Old Persian term Ariya-, a self-designation of the peoples of Ancient Iran and Ancient India, meaning 'noble', 'excellent' and 'honourable'.
+The names Ariana and Aria and many other ancient titles, of which Aria is a component element, are connected with the Avestan term Airya-, and the Old Persian term Ariya-, a self-designation of the peoples of ancient Iran and ancient India, meaning 'noble', 'excellent' and 'honourable'.